 Shopping in Fort Wayne

-Glenbrook Square Mall is an indoor space on the north side of town that also has a lot to offer the younger set.
-Check out Build-a-Bear and Inside Scoop, which have stuffed toys and candy to keep any kid (and grandparent) happy.
-Check out the Fountain right next to J. C. Pennys – toss in some coins and make a wish.
-Or, stop by the carousel for a spin on this double-decker gem.
-There are ponies, of course, and dinosaurs, giraffes, eagles, and many other ride options.
+Glenbrook Square Mall is an indoor space on the north side of town with lots to offer the younger set.
+Located next to the children's soft play area, check out Build-a-Bear Workshop where kids can pick out and stuff their own stuffed animal!
+Visit the fountain next to JCPenney – toss in some coins and make a wish.
+Or, stop by the food court for a wide selection of snacks and bites.

 Of course, there are many more activities for you to enjoy in Fort Wayne, discover more at www.VisitFortWayne.com/tripideas!

-Fort Wayne has a lot of things to do that will keep grandparents and their grandkids busy.
+Fort Wayne offers plenty of attractions and activities for grandparents and their grandkids to enjoy together.
 So, come on over and start your adventure!